DHolistic/FDUniverse/KILNUniverse/KILN_UNIVERSE_REGIONAL_CLAY_FOLK_ORIGINS.md

-**🎁 GIFT QUANTITIES:** Unlimited and freely given based on natural capacity and community need **🤝 SHARING SPIRIT:** No barriers, no judgment, pure joy in collaborative creation **🏘️ COMMUNITY FORMATION:** Towns and settlements naturally formed around these centers of exchange **🛤️ PATHWAY DEVELOPMENT:** The routes Pre-Audemar and his voice traveled became trade routes and pilgrimage paths
+**🎁 GIFT QUANTITIES:** Unlimited and freely given based on natural capacity and community need **🤝 SHARING SPIRIT:** No barriers, no judgment, pure joy in collaborative creation **🏘️ COMMUNITY FORMATION:** Towns and settlements naturally formed around these centers of exchange **🛤️ PATHWAY DEVELOPMENT:** The routes Sahaja/Samgama and his voice traveled became trade routes and pilgrimage paths

 ### **THE BEGINNING OF BARRIERS (Years 1-73 AF)**
 As consciousness suffering began multiplying, protective responses emerged: